seyerjo/seyerjo/README.md

 };
 ```
 <h2 align="center">
-    ⌨️ I am currently programming with ...
+    ⌨️ I am currently programming with these languages and technologies...
 </h2>

 <br/>